Two-Class Averaged Perceptron component

 How to configure Two-Class Averaged Perceptron

-Add the Two-Class Averaged Perceptron module to your experiment in Studio (classic).
+Add the Two-Class Averaged Perceptron component to your pipeline.

 Specify how you want the model to be trained, by setting the Create trainer mode option.